ITingHung/Introduction-to-Deep-Reinforcement-Learning/Introduction-to-Deep-Reinforcement-Learning.md

 ```

 Since the default reward setting is too simple, I revise it to accelerate the training process.
-[Reward given from gym]
+- Default Reward
 Agent reached the flag (position = 0.5): 0
 Position of the agent is less than 0.5: -1
+- Adjust Reward
+Distance between agent and the flag = pos-0.5 (negative)
+Velocity of the agent = vel (positive if the agent is toward to the flag)
+Reward = (pos-0.5)+vel
 ```
 if __name__ == '__main__' :
     env = gym.make('MountainCar-v0')